metarank/metarank/doc/configuration/supported-ranking-models.md

   ]
 }
 ```
-* **Sampling selector**: randomly accept or drop an event, depending on a defined acceptance ratio:
+* **Sampling selector**: randomly accept or drop an event, depending on the acceptance ratio:
 ```yaml
 selector:
   ratio: 0.5